DenverCoder1/table2ascii/README.md

 # table2ascii

- Module for converting 2D Python lists to a fancy Unicode tables
+Module for converting 2D Python lists to a fancy ASCII/Unicode tables